Malachi Jones (gridiron football): Professional career

-Jones was rated the 83rd best wide receiver in the 2016 NFL Draft by NFLDraftScout.com.
+Jones was rated the 83rd best wide receiver in the 2016 NFL draft by NFLDraftScout.com.

 Atlanta Falcons

-Jones signed a free agent deal with the Atlanta Falcons of the National Football League (NFL) following the 2016 NFL Draft, but was waived after rookie mini camp.
+Jones signed a free agent deal with the Atlanta Falcons of the National Football League (NFL) on May 5, 2016, following the 2016 draft.
+However, he was waived on May 7, 2016, after rookie mini camp.

 High Country Grizzlies

 Jones signed with the High Country Grizzlies of the National Arena League (NAL).
 Jones caught 66 passes for 685 yards and 16 touchdowns in 10 games, and was awarded the 2017 National Arena League Offensive Rookie of the Year.

 Atlanta Havoc

 For 2018, Jones signed with the Atlanta Havoc (now the Carolina Havoc) of the newly formed American Arena League, but departed after one game to join the AFL.

 Albany Empire

 Jones was assigned to the Albany Empire of the Arena Football League (AFL) for 2018.
 In 12 regular season games, Jones had 77 receptions for 1,156 yards and 29 touchdowns along with 5 rushing touchdowns.
 Jones scored at least once in every game played, and passed the 100 yards receiving mark in a game on four occasions during the regular season.
 He won the 2018 Arena Football League Rookie of the Year Award and Wide Receiver of the Year, becoming the only rookie in league history to win both awards in the same season.
 Jones was also recognized with First-team All Arena honors for 2018.
 For the postseason, Albany played in two playoff games, where Jones surpassed the century mark in each of these, and caught 7 more touchdowns.
 Jones left his day job in marketing to play in the AFL.